-My short memoir has been published in The New York Times, Meanjin, Southerly, Overland and Lip, and on wine bottles as part of the 2017 Overland/Story Wine Prize.
+My nonfiction has been published in The New York Times, Meanjin, Southerly, Overland and Lip, and on wine bottles as part of the 2017 Overland/Story Wine Prize.
 In 2017, I received the inaugural highly commended award in the Australasian Association of Writing Programs Chapter One Prize, where my hybrid travel memoir was described by the judge as “fearless, imaginative, ‘transformative’ and unusual.
 This is a familiar world—but not one that is seen in a familiar way.”

 Throughout 2018-2019 I spent time in the US as a writer-in-residence at the Wellstone Center in the Redwoods, California, and the Vermont Studio Center, Vermont, supported by the Australia Council for the Arts.